zilishen/documentation/content/nms/installation/on-prem/offline-install-guide.md

 ### Set Up the Data Plane {#acm-offline-dependencies}

-The API Connectivity Manager data plane requires NGINX Plus R24 or later and njs.
+The API Connectivity Manager data plane requires [NGINX Plus R24](https://docs.nginx.com/nginx/) or later and [njs](https://nginx.org/en/docs/njs/)..

 1. Log in to MyF5 and download your `nginx-repo.crt` and `nginx-repo.key` files.
 2. Copy the `nginx-repo.crt` and `nginx-repo.key` files to the `/etc/ssl/nginx/` directory: